Jordanlouie1/WearableDisplay/howToRun.md

 - `--list-presets` – Print the known camera presets and exit.
 - `--probe` (with optional `--max-probe N`) – Check which local camera indices are available.
 - `--camera <preset|index|url>` – Force a specific preset, device index, or remote stream URL.
-- `--output path/to/file.mp4` – Record the stream to an MP4 file at 20 FPS.
+- `--output path/to/file.mp4` – Record the stream to an MP4 file at 20 FPS (defaults to `output.mp4`).
+- `--no-output` – Disable video recording entirely.
 - `--display` / `--no-display` – Show (or suppress) a window preview of the frames.
 Default is `--no-display` for headless environments.

 Example: show a preview and record to disk: